- Overview: India

 - termination as a result of nonrenewal of the contract; or

-Where an employee has been wrongfully dismissed, the employee can approach the appropriate authorities to refer the matter to the Board, Labor Court or the Tribunal depending on the jurisdiction.
-There is no limitation period prescribed under law for making claims against the employer under the IDA.
+Where an employee has been wrongfully dismissed, the employee can approach the appropriate authorities to refer the matter to the Board, Labor Court, or the Tribunal, depending on the jurisdiction.
+No limitation period is prescribed under law for making claims against the employer under the IDA.
 However, claims relating to contracts, which include individual disputes such as termination of service, must be made within three years.

 Depending on the facts of each case, generally, on wrongful dismissal, an employee may be entitled to:

-- Damages for loss of earnings and other benefits that the employee would have been entitled to in the course of employment.
+- Damages for loss of earnings and other benefits the employee would have been entitled to during employment.

 - Reinstatement of service and

-- Interest on the wages payable to him/her in the event he/she is not paid due salary.
+- Interest on the wages payable to him/her if he/she is not paid due salary.

-In terms of Indian labour law legislation, ‘workmen’ who have undertaken at least 1 year of continuous service are entitled to a notice period of 1 month, or equivalent wages in lieu thereof.
+Regarding Indian labour law legislation, ‘workmen’ who have undertaken at least 1 year of continuous service are entitled to a notice period of 1 month or equivalent wages in lieu thereof.
 In addition, the employer would be required to pay ‘retrenchment compensation’ to the workman, which is calculated at the rate of 15 days’ wages for every completed year of service.
-However, no notice period (or payment in lieu thereof) or payment of retrenchment compensation is required in the case of workmen dismissed for misconduct, provided the employer conducts an internal inquiry prior to such dismissal.
+However, no notice period (or payment in lieu thereof) or payment of retrenchment compensation is required for workmen dismissed for misconduct, provided the employer conducts an internal inquiry before such dismissal.

 Severance payment would have to be made by the employer.
-However, the quantum of the amount and the processes followed would be different, depending on specific circumstances.
-Severance under the IDA is calculated at the rate of 15 days’ wages for every completed year of continuous service or any part thereof in excess of six months.
-In addition to severance under the IDA, there may be other payments required under applicable labor laws and contractual arrangements and the state-specific SEAs.
+However, the quantum of the amount and the processes followed would differ depending on specific circumstances.
+Severance under the IDA is calculated at 15 days’ wages for every completed year of continuous service or any part over six months.
+In addition to severance under the IDA, other payments may be required under applicable labor laws and contractual arrangements and the state-specific SEAs.